 Nimes is a wine region, which wines are known by the name Costières de Nîmes AOC.
 A glass of the region’s white-, red-, or rosee wine is a definite try during your visit.

-Another typical drink in Southern France is the schnapps made from anise, pastis, which is usually also mixed in with ice water.
+Another typical drink in Southern France is the aperitive made from anise, pastis, which is usually also mixed in with ice water.
 The taste will require getting some used to, but if you like anise, pastis is a drink for you.

 Events and festivities